If you intend to apply to study one of our courses, you will need to make sure you are prepared to study with SPBC.

 Other Accommodation

-If looking at off-site accommodation, consider the location of the college, and your transport options.
+If looking at off-site accommodation, consider the location of the college, and your transport options, such as bus routes.
+On-campus parking is available for students with a car.

 All costs noted above are estimates only.
 For information on the rights and responsibilities of tenants in New Zealand visit the Tenancy Services website.